Cloodot

 Skill Set Security

-Skill Set Security covers what you need to know before installing public or third-party skill sets, especially when they require secrets or API keys.
+Read this before installing public or third-party skill sets, especially ones that require secrets or API keys.

-Each skill within a skill set runs custom code in an isolated sandbox with strict CPU and memory limits.
+Each skill in a skill set runs custom code in an isolated sandbox with strict CPU and memory limits.
 When a skill executes, it receives:

 • Configuration values you entered during setup